UnnayanMishra/Image-Classification-using-cnn/README.md

 The model's performance is evaluated using metrics such as accuracy and loss.
 Visualizations of training and validation accuracy/loss over epochs are provided.

 # Future Enhancements
-  -Experiment with different CNN architectures (e.g., ResNet, VGG).
+  - Experiment with different CNN architectures (e.g., ResNet, VGG).
-  -Implement data augmentation techniques to improve model generalization.
+  - Implement data augmentation techniques to improve model generalization.
-  -Fine-tune hyperparameters for better performance.
+  - Fine-tune hyperparameters for better performance.
-  -Deploy the model as a web application for real-time predictions.
+  - Deploy the model as a web application for real-time predictions.
-#Contributing
+# Contributing
-  -Feel free to fork this project, make improvements, and submit a pull request.
+  - Feel free to fork this project, make improvements, and submit a pull request.
 All contributions are welcome!